Newberry County Vehicle Impound Guide

 After 30 Days

-If your vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to sell it at a lien sale to recover their costs.
-You will lose your vehicle entirely.
+In South Carolina, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale.
+This means they can sell your vehicle to cover the outstanding towing and storage fees.
+You will lose your vehicle and any equity you have in it.
+Do not let it reach this point.

 If You Can't Afford the Fees